-6 GHz band support provides more spectrum available to Wi-Fi (also refer to Wi-Fi 6e) and more capacity and ability to serve more diverse use cases.
+6 GHz band support provides more spectrum available to Wi-Fi (also referred to as Wi-Fi 6e) and more capacity and ability to serve more diverse use cases.

-Wi-Fi Protected Access WPA3 provides increased security by longer encryption keys (128 or 192-bit) and forward secrecy.
+Wi-Fi Protected Access WPA3 provides increased security by longer encryption keys (128 or 192bit) and forward secrecy.
 It also replaces Pre-Shared Key exchange with Simultaneous Authentication of Equals as defined in IEEE 802.11-2016.